 Scientists suggest that sleep and efficiency have a direct relationship.
-A minimum eight hours of sleep daily contributes positively towards increased efficiency at work.
+A minimum of eight hours of sleep daily contributes positively towards increased efficiency at work.

-A research conducted on a team of 8 individuals was conducted to check the impacts of the amount of sleep which they take on their efficiency at work.
+A research conducted on a team of 8 individuals was conducted to check the impacts of the amount of sleep that they take on their efficiency at work.
 4 individuals were given an average sleep of 8 hours while the other 4 were attributed 4 hours.
-The group of individuals with a higher sleep rate showed positive signs and were more focused, efficient and energetic at work, while the other 4 four recorded a declination in their work efficiency, by a rate of about 3 percent.
+The group of individuals with a higher sleep rate showed positive signs and were more focused, efficient, and energetic at work, while the other 4 four recorded a declination in their work efficiency, by a rate of about 3 percent.

-A strictly followed regular routine of eating, sleeping and waking prompts the body when it’s time to work, play or rest.
+A strictly followed regular routine of eating, sleeping, and waking prompts the body when it’s time to work, play, or rest.
 Waking up invigorated and bushy-tailed will not only help you maintain focus and will also contribute towards reduced stress levels as well.

-3. Formulate A Time Scheme
+3. Formulate a Time Scheme

 A sense of accomplishment is a great motivational trigger towards increased efficiency.
 Formulate a “to-do list” in accordance with the importance and nature of the work required to be done.